- Describe how GDP it is measured as a component of total expenditure (demand)

 Let’s take a closer look at these components of demand:

 - Consumption expenditure by households is the largest component of GDP, accounting for more than two-thirds of the GDP in any year.
-This tells us that consumers’ spending decisions are a major driver of the economy.
+It consists of services, such as medical services and haircuts, nondurable goods like food and clothing, and durable goods like cars or furniture.
+Buying a new house is not counted as consumption, but is included in the investment category.
+Consumers’ spending decisions are a major driver of the economy.
 However, consumer spending is a gentle elephant: when viewed over time, it does not jump around too much (as shown in Figure 2).
 In recent years, consumption has been creeping up towards 70%.

 - Investment expenditure refers to purchases of physical plant and equipment, primarily by businesses.
+It includes business fixed investments like office buildings, residential investments into homes by households, and changes in business inventories (goods that have been produced but not sold).
 If Starbucks builds a new store, or Amazon buys robots, these expenditures are counted under business investment.
 Investment demand is far smaller than consumption demand, typically accounting for only about 15–18% of GDP, but it is very important for the economy because this is where jobs are created.
 However, it fluctuates more noticeably than consumption.
 Business investment is volatile; new technology or a new product can spur business investment, but then confidence can drop and business investment can pull back sharply.

 - The only part of government spending counted in GDP is government purchases of goods or services produced in the economy.
 Examples include the government buying a new fighter jet for the Air Force (federal government spending), building a new highway (state government spending), or a new school (local government spending).

-- A significant portion of government budgets are transfer payments, like unemployment benefits, veteran’s benefits, and Social Security payments to retirees.
+- What’s NOT included: A significant portion of government budgets are transfer payments, like unemployment benefits, veteran’s benefits, and Social Security payments to retirees.
 These payments are excluded from GDP because the government does not receive a new good or service in return or exchange.
 Instead they are transfers of income from taxpayers to others.
-What taxpayers spend the income on is captured in consumer expenditure.
+What taxpayers spend their income on is captured in consumer expenditure.

 Net Exports, or Trade Balance